Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

        * History
        * Documentary
        * Even books, like [**Animal Farm** by *George Orwell*](https://www.youtube.com/watch?v=kc78arfcmRo&t=4233s). *This is a beautiful book, very deep.
 A must read.*
    2. [Spotify](www.spotify.com), I use the app.
 It has more music than I know what to do with.
 Beautiful invention, much better than Napster.
+         I like listening to podcasts too... like [Joe Rogan](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk)
    3. Also I found *Robinhood* (*investment*), don't know much.
 Learning little at a time.

  Here is my [Spotify playlist] , also on Spotify my current [book].
 The name of the [book] is [**Fooled by Randomness: The Hidden Role of Chance** *by Nassim Nicholas Taleb*.][book].
 It is nice to listen to someone read.